pkarsy/rfboot/help/The-First-Project.md

 ### The First project

-Before you proceed it is required that you have completed the [Installation of rfboot](Installation.md)
+Before you proceed, it is required that you have completed the [Installation of rfboot](Installation.md)

-There is no need to use any prebuild example.
+Let's start :
 ```
 > rftool create myProject
 ```